AudiusProject/docs.audius.org/docs/developers/sdk/index.md

 ## Overview

-The Audius JavaScript (TypeScript) SDK allows you to easily build upon and interact with the Audius protocol.
+The Audius JavaScript (TypeScript) SDK allows you to easily build on and interact with the Audius protocol.
 - ✍️ Log in with Audius
 - 🎵 Fetch and stream tracks
 - 🔍 Search and display users, tracks, and playlists